 This prize was established in 1997 and is awarded annually by Abbott Laboratories (Ireland) Ltd to a student in the third or fourth medical year, provided sufficient merit is shown, for the best written case report illustrating the role of nutrition in patient management.
 Case histories should reach the Department of Clinical Medicine Office not later than 30 June.
-The prize will be awarded on the recommendation of a committee comprising the Associate Professor in Clinical Medicine (Nutrition), an Assistant Professor in Dietetics and the Head of Department of Clinical Medicine.
-Value, €318.
+The prize will be awarded on the recommendation of a committee comprising the Associate Professor in Clinical

-4See also GENERAL FACULTY REGULATIONS and MISCELLANEOUS AWARDS.
+3See also GENERAL FACULTY REGULATIONS and MISCELLANEOUS AWARDS.